ashishdoneriya/vuedisk/README.md

 This is because lets say I have an Image whose size is 10 MB.
 So at first it generates image of height 320px (~ 150 KB).
 When you click on that image, it generates image of height 720px (~ 2MB).
 And when you click download button, it downloads original image (10 MB).

-To counter this slowness, I created a golang program (which is very fast at converting images) which was to be called by the thumbnail.php but php restricted to call exec() method.
-So if you php server allows calling exec() method then you can try it (rename apis/thumbnail-next.php to apis/thumbnail.php)

 Also it would be better if you use SSD storage.